 The Incentive Fee is calculated and payable quarterly in arrears based upon the Fund's "pre-incentive fee net investment income" for the immediately preceding fiscal quarter, and is subject to a hurdle rate, expressed as a rate of return on the Fund's "adjusted capital," equal to 1.50% per quarter (or an annualized hurdle rate of 6.00%), subject to a "catch-up" feature.
 For this purpose, "pre-incentive fee net investment income" means interest income, dividend income and any other income accrued during the fiscal quarter, minus the Fund's operating expenses for the quarter.
 For such purposes, the Fund's operating expenses will include the Management Fee, expenses reimbursed to CAM under the administration agreement, dated as of December 6, 2016 (the "CAM Administration Agreement"), by and between the Fund and CAM, and any interest expense and distributions paid on any issued and outstanding preferred Shares, but will exclude the Incentive Fee.
+"Adjusted capital"

-Pursuant to an incentive fee waiver agreement, the Advisor agreed to waive the incentive fee for the month of January 2018.
-"Adjusted capital" means the cumulative gross proceeds received by the Fund from the sale of Fund Shares (including pursuant to the Fund's DRP (as defined below)), reduced by amounts paid in connection with purchases of Fund Shares pursuant to the Fund's share repurchase program and further reduced by distributions representing a return of capital.
+means the cumulative gross proceeds received by the Fund from the sale of Fund Shares (including pursuant to the Fund's DRP (as defined below)), reduced by amounts paid in connection with purchases of Fund Shares pursuant to the Fund's share repurchase program and further reduced by distributions representing a return of capital.